dvdzkwsk/react-redux-starter-kit/README.md

 CLI Generators
 --------------

 This project integrates with [Redux CLI](https://github.com/SpencerCDixon/redux-cli) out of the box.
-If you used it to generate this project you have immediate access to its awesome blueprint generators (if you cloned/forked the project you have these features as well, but make sure to install the CLI first!).
+If you used it to generate this project you have immediate access to the generators listed below (if you cloned/forked the project you have these features as well, but make sure to install the CLI first!).

 |Script|Description|Options|
 |---|---|---|